riot/riot.github.io/api.md

 Detaches the custom component and its children from the page.
 If you want to unmount a tag without removing the root node you need to pass `true` to the unmount method.

-Unmount the tag and remove it template from the DOM:
+Unmount the tag and remove its template from the DOM:

 ``` js
 myComponent.unmount()
 ```

-Unmount the component keeping the root node into the DOM:
+Unmount the component and keep the root node in the DOM:

 ``` js
 myComponent.unmount(true)